Rob Pannell: 2022

 In his second season with the Redwoods Lacrosse Club, Pannell was a team leader, tallying 16 goals and 22 assists in 10 games.
 Pannell was again selected as a PLL all-star.

 2023

 A model of consistency, Pannell added 15 goals and 19 assists in 10 games on the season.
 He led the Redwoods to a 6–4 record in the regular season, qualifying for the playoffs and winning their first game, before ultimately losing to the future champion Archers Lacrosse Club (14–6) in the semifinals.

 2024

 In the 2024 Premier Lacrosse League (PLL) season, Rob Pannell continued to demonstrate his prowess as a dynamic attackman for the California Redwoods.
 Over the course of 10 games, Pannell amassed 30 points, evenly split between 15 goals and 15 assists, showcasing his balanced offensive capabilities.

-Despite his efforts, the Redwoods fell short of a playoff birth for the second time in four years.
+Despite his efforts, the Redwoods fell short of a playoff berth for the second time in four years.
 Pannell entered free agency at the season's end, eventually singing with the Maryland Whipsnakes.